 Cécile McLorin Salvant

-Since dropping her 2013 album WomanChild Cécile McLorin Salvant has towered as the most versatile, natural and ambitious singer in 21st century jazz.
-The Miami native began playing piano when she was five and soon after she studied singing with an impressively broad conception and over the last decade she’s demonstrated a peerless facility and range in just about every facet of jazz vocals.
+Since dropping her 2013 album WomanChild, Cécile McLorin Salvant has towered as the most versatile, natural and ambitious singer in 21st century jazz.
+The Miami native began playing piano when she was five.
+Over the last decade she’s demonstrated a peerless facility and range in just about every facet of jazz vocals.
 While her instrument initially suggests that she’s extending the tradition of agile singers like Sarah Vaughan and Dinah Washington, Salvant goes much deeper.
 She studied jazz and baroque music at the Darius Milhaud Conservatory in France, establishing an unimpeachable conception of how music works, a training that’s allowed her to consistently enlarge her repertoire and approach.

 The rest of the album moves easily between varied approaches, ricocheting between the insouciance of a piano bar sassiness on “Obligation,” the elastic samba foundation of the jaunty “Until,” the intense vocoderized drone of the fittingly robotic “I Lost My Mind,” or the fado undertones chiming beneath “Dead Poplar.”
 Not only does Salvant seem capable of singing anything, but she routinely makes whatever she tackles her own.